Q: What are your hours?

 A:The toilet tank lids we carry are no longer available from manufacturer production in unlimited quantities.
 With limited supply from salvage, and demand often exceeding supply, we must charge a higher price on some items in order to make sufficient profit to sustain this service.

 A: Sometimes we have to buy a whole toilet just to get the tank lid.

 Q: Why is the price cheaper on the website versus the telephone?

 A: 1) The fee charged by our credit card company is lower for online payments because the risk of fraud is lower.
 2) "Seller Protection" benefits apply to online payments; phone payments are "ineligible."
-3) The Buy Now button on our website prepares an order description and price automatically.
+3) The website prepares an order description and price automatically.
 Phone orders must be prepared manually.
 4) Payment data can be entered directly by the buyer on web orders, but with phone orders it must be dictated by the buyer and heard clearly by the seller.
 (These letters sound alike in many telephone environments: B, C, D, P, T; F, S; M, N.) Here are the most difficult conditions we encounter on phone orders: Hands-free from vehicle with road/wind noise.
 English is a second language.
 Bathroom tile echo.
 Speaker phone echo.
 Dog barking in background.
 Baby crying near caller.
 Children screaming near caller.
 Music, radio or TV behind caller.
 Construction noise near caller.
 Speed talkers.
 Weak connection from cordless or cell phone.
 Spouse in background coaching caller.
 Two or three of these conditions simultaneously are impossible. ~ Save $10.00 on web orders.